FINANCIAL AID Satisfactory Academic Progress (SAP) SUSPENSION APPEAL PROCESS

 1. Completing a degree evaluation through DegreeWorks and save that evaluation as a PDF.
 You will submit that file with your appeal.

-2. Meet with your academic advisor to complete your academic plan.
+2. Meet with your Navigator to complete your academic plan.
 This plan will help you determine what classes you still need to take and when you will take them in order to be academically successful and graduate from SFCC.